scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch and then had dominoes for dinner since they messed up my order and gave me credit the other day.

+### Day 372

+Soylent for breakfast after my gym visit, and a breakfast sandwich from starbucks for when I was riding the bus.
+Then had Soylent for lunch and dinner.
+Though I was tutoring my friend and she brought over a 10 piece nugget from McDonalds for me. so I had that too.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/